marcusmchale/algrow/README.md

     - tradeoff: the time added for slic might be regained in the hull distance calculation
     - without fill/remove/blurring this may be necessary/improve results
     - consideration: sometimes superpixel segmentation performs poorly, e.g. Palmaria
-  - Downscaling images to speed up colour calibration, in particular the hull segmentation etc.
+  - Downscaling images to speed up calibration, in particular the hull segmentation etc.
   - Analysis (maybe overkill)
     - fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
     - blocking (mixed effects models):